tryriot/coding-challenge/README.md

 Your task is to fix all the bugs so application runs as intended.
 Here is what is expected from the application to do:

-- Get all the products in the database - `GET /products` returns all the products in the database
+- Get all the products in the database - `GET /products` returns all the products in the database.

-- Get a product information using it's id - `GET /products/:id` returns the product specified product - if product not found you should throw an exception
+- Obtain information about a product using their ID - `GET /products/:id` returns the specific product - If the product is not found, an error is returned with the correct HTTP status code.

-- Get all the customers in the database - `GET /customers` returns all the customers in the database
+- Get all the customers in the database - `GET /customers` returns all the customers in the database.
+(If this were a production API, what suggestions would you add?).

-- Get a customer information using it's id - `GET /customers/:id` returns the product specified customer id - if product not found you should throw an exception

-- Make a purchase using `customerId` and `productId` - `POST /purchases` expects a JSON object `{"customerId": "customerId", "productId": "productId"}`
+- Make a purchase using `customerId` and `productId` - `POST /purchases` expects a JSON object `{"customerId": "CUSTOMER_ID", "productId": "PRODUCT_ID"}`

 - Sync products from a 3rd party service.
 We want to call a 3rd party service API to fetch all the product updates made on their service and sync that information in our database.
-We want to make sure that we either sync all the data or none (aka if one sync to the database fails the other purchases should not be updated/persisted) using the `POST /sync`
+We want to make sure that we either sync all the data or none (aka if one sync to the database fails the other products should not be updated/persisted) using the `POST /sync`

 - Get the statistics: